kupad/ntuple-classifier/README.md

 * [Bledsoe and Browning.
 Pattern recognition and reading by machine.](https://dl.acm.org/doi/10.1145/1460299.1460326) - The original paper
 * http://www.theparticle.com/cs/bc/dsci/ntuple.pdf - Which this python implementation is based on
 * https://haralick.org/ML/ntuple_classifier_10_2_2020.pdf

-Requirements:
-To run, we require the [numpy](https://numpy.org/) and [numba](https://numba.pydata.org/) packages.
-I'm not too well versed in either, but using numba speeds things up significantly.
-On my computer, the program went from running in ~300 seconds -> ~ 1 second.

-You'll also need the [MNIST data](http://yann.lecun.com/exdb/mnist/), a copy of which I've checked into this repository.

 USAGE:
 ```